A Look at the Quantum-related Portions of CHIPS+

 As quantum technologies move from the theoretical to the tangible, it is essential to develop an innovation system able to support this transition.
 By recommitting to and selectively strengthening the national quantum initiative with CHIPS+, the U.S. government has taken an important step towards strengthening U.S. leadership in a critical emerging technology that may come to define the next era of scientific discovery and progress.

 Gregory Arcuri is a research assistant with the Renewing American Innovation Project at the Center for Strategic and International Studies in Washington, D.C.
-Hideki Uno is an intern with the Renewing American Innovation Project at the Center for Strategic and International Studies in Washington, D.C.
+Hideki Tomoshige is an intern with the Renewing American Innovation Project at the Center for Strategic and International Studies in Washington, D.C.

 The Perspectives on Innovation Blog is produced by the Renewing American Innovation Project at the Center for Strategic and International Studies (CSIS), a private, tax-exempt institution focusing on international public policy issues.
 Its research is nonpartisan and nonproprietary.
 CSIS does not take specific policy positions.
 Accordingly, all views, positions, and conclusions expressed in this publication should be understood to be solely those of the author(s).